JuliaSmoothOptimizers/JuliaSmoothOptimizers.github.io/news-and-blogposts/2024/2024-01-30-blogkrylov.md

 Memory allocations slowing you down?
 Not with [Krylov.jl](https://github.com/JuliaSmoothOptimizers/Krylov.jl)!
 All solvers come with in-place variants, minimizing those pesky allocations and deallocations.
 And when it comes to performance, we've got you covered—dispatching operations to BLAS routines and dynamically switching between backends for the win.

-## Showcasing Krylov.jl in Action

-Enough talk; let's see it in action!
-From the Gauss-Newton method for nonlinear least squares to conquering complex Hermitian linear systems on GPUs, the examples speak louder than words.
-Dive into the code and witness the magic of [Krylov.jl](https://github.com/JuliaSmoothOptimizers/Krylov.jl).

 ## Join the Journey: Explore Krylov.jl Today

 Ready to unleash the power of [Krylov.jl](https://github.com/JuliaSmoothOptimizers/Krylov.jl) in your projects?
 Dive into the documentation, explore the examples, and let the world of numerical optimization be your playground.
 The journey doesn't end here; it's just the beginning.
 [Explore Krylov.jl](https://jso.dev/Krylov.jl/stable/) today!

 ## Community Power: Thank You!

-Behind every success story is a community that makes it all happen.
-Alexis Montoison and Dominique Orban extend their gratitude to everyone in the JuliaSmoothOptimizers community, FRQNT, IVADO, and NSERC.
 As we celebrate this success, we're not just looking back; we're looking ahead.
 [Krylov.jl](https://github.com/JuliaSmoothOptimizers/Krylov.jl) isn't just a toolbox; it's a promise—a promise of continued innovation, exploration, and pushing the boundaries of what's possible in Julia.